print-hi/rit-docs/mkdocs/docs/Aggregate Mortality/risk_neutral.md

 real world (P world) survival function to a risk neutral (Q world) survival function according to a risk-neutral principle.

-To introduce the transformation methods used by our function, we work with a simplified to focus on the transformation from the P-measure to the Q-measure.
+To introduce the transformation methods used by our function, we work with a simplified notation to focus on the transformation from the P-measure to the Q-measure.
 Note that this applies for an individual aged $x$ in year $y$ for each simulation $i$.
 Then we use the following: